hashimnadeem/hashimnadeem/README.md

 </div>
 <h1 align="center">Hi, I'm Hashim Nadeem</h1>
 <h3 align="center">A web developer from Brooklyn, New York</h3>
 <h4 align="center">Hello there!
 My name is Hashim Nadeem.
 I am a web developer with based out of NYC with good knowledge in creating websites and emails.
-My capabilities include converting designs into responsive emails and websites, ensuring a good experience for all users.
-Besides web development, I am also into sports, movies, video games, and do some traveling from time to time.</h4>
+My capabilities include converting designs into responsive emails and websites, ensuring a good experience for all users.</h4>

 <hr>